Baptiste Guillaume: Career

 A youth exponent of Lens, Guillaume made his debut in the Ligue 2 during the 2012–2013 season.
 He scored his first professional goal against Nîmes Olympique.
 He made his first start for the club on 24 October 2014, in a 2–0 victory against Toulouse.

 In June 2022, Guillaume signed a two-year deal with Guingamp.

+On 21 June 2024, Guillaume joined Almere City in the Netherlands on a two-year contract, with an optional third year.

+On 4 August 2025, Guillaume moved to Le Mans in French Ligue 2.